Transverse foliations for two-degree-of-freedom mechanical systems: Introduction and main results

 Finding a weakly convex foliation is, in general, quite challenging.
 Here, we point out some issues.
 First, it is not known for an arbitrary Hamiltonian $H$ whether the energy surface has contact type.
 Such a condition enables the use of $J$-holomorphic curves in symplectizations, as developed by Hofer, Wysocki, and Zehnder in \cite{Hoferinitial,hofer1996characterisation, properties_1,hhofer1999characterization,properties_3}.
 Secondly, the compact subset $S_E\subset H^{-1}(E)$ may admit low index orbits other than the Lyapunov orbits, and these orbits may obstruct the existence of a weakly convex foliation.

+In general, results concerning the existence of transverse foliations for Reeb flows require the periodic orbits to be non-degenerate.
+This is the case, for instance, in the pioneering work by Hofer, Wysocki, and Zehnder \cite{hofer2003finite} where such foliations are obtained on the tight 3-sphere.
+Although the non-degenericity condition is $C^\infty$-generic, it is typically very difficult to check it in concrete examples.
+Here we do not assume that the flow is non-degenerate.

 In \cite{dePaulo_Salomao, dePaulo_Salomao2}, the authors found weakly convex foliations assuming that the critical subset $S_0\subset H^{-1}(0)$ is strictly convex and has a unique singularity ($l=1$).
 Such foliations are projections of the so-called finite energy foliations in the symplectization of the energy surface.
 Fish and Siefring \cite{FS} studied the connected sum of finite energy foliations and constructed weakly convex foliations.
 See also \cite{Spatial, kim2024transverse,Lemos}.
+Wendl \cite{wendl2008finite} constructed finite energy foliations for overtwisted contact three-manifolds.
 Finite energy foliations were first studied on star-shaped hypersurfaces of $\R^4$ by Hofer, Wysocki, and Zehnder \cite{hofer1998dynamics, hofer2003finite}.
-Wendl \cite{wendl2008finite} constructed finite energy foliations for overtwisted contact three-manifolds.
+Colin, Dehornoy, and Rechtman introduced in \cite{CDR} the broken book decompositions which generalize the transverse foliations obtained by projections of finite energy foliations.

-This paper extends results in \cite{dePaulo_Salomao} for $l\geq2$ under weaker assumptions on the critical set $S_0\subset H^{-1}(0)$.
+Many concrete examples in the literature -- including most of those arising in Celestial Mechanics -- do not satisfy the geometric condition of strict convexity assumed in \cite{dePaulo_Salomao} and, moreover, several of them present more than one saddle-center equilibrium point in the critical level.
+Heading toward overcoming this difficulty, the present paper extends results in \cite{dePaulo_Salomao} for $l\geq2$ under weaker assumptions on the critical set $S_0\subset H^{-1}(0)$.
 To explain it, observe that $S_0$ is invariant by the flow, and its rest points $p_i=(v_i,0),i=1,\ldots,l,$ are saddle-center equilibrium points.
-We assume that: \begin{itemize} \item[H1.] {\em $S_0$ is dynamically convex, i.e.,~every (non-constant) periodic orbit in $S_0$ has index at least $3$.} \item[H2.] {\em $S_0$ admits a positive frame, i.e.,~the transverse linearized flow on $S_0\setminus \{p_1,\ldots,p_l\}$ strictly rotates counterclockwise on a suitable symplectic frame.} \end{itemize}
+Here we assume that: \begin{itemize} \item[H1.] {\em $S_0$ is dynamically convex, i.e.,~every (non-constant) periodic orbit in $S_0$ has index at least $3$.} \item[H2.] {\em $S_0$ admits a positive frame, i.e.,~the transverse linearized flow on $S_0\setminus \{p_1,\ldots,p_l\}$ strictly rotates counterclockwise on a suitable symplectic frame.} \end{itemize}